ysharplanguage/FastJsonParser/README.md

 http://rick-hightower.blogspot.com/2013/11/benchmark-for-json-parsing-boon-scores.html

-Note Rick is one of our fellows from the Java realm - and from his own comparative figures that I eventually noticed, it does seem that [Rick's "Boon"](https://github.com/RichardHightower/json-parsers-benchmark/blob/master/README.md) is indeed **pretty darn fast** among the Java toolboxes for JSON.
+Note Rick is one of our fellows from the Java realm - and from his own comparative figures that I eventually noticed, it does seem that [Rick's "Boon"](https://github.com/RichardHightower/json-parsers-benchmark/blob/master/README.md) is also, indeed, *pretty fast*, among the number of Java toolboxes for JSON.

 ***"Tiny JSON" test***